 In July 1967, Yakima Regional Clean Air Agency (YRCAA), formerly known as Yakima County Clean Air Authority, a municipal corporation, became an activated local air authority per RCW 70.94.081 by the Board of Yakima county commissioners.
 In February 1968, an official fund for the Yakima County Clean Air Authority was established with the County Treasurer and Auditor.
 The Authority contracted with Yakima County for its Personnel and Payroll services until December 31, 2003.
 On January 1, 2004, YRCAA became an independent agency, no longer contracting for support services with Yakima County.

 Bill Kramer was the first Executive Director/Air Pollution control Officer (APCO) for the Authority from 1967 to 1972.
 Bob Crossland served from 1972 to 1989 and Tom Silva served from 1989 to 1995.
 Les Ornelas served from 1995 to March, 2006.
 Lawrence Odell served from April to October 2006.
 Gary Pruitt assumed the directorship from October 2006 through November 2016.
-Keith Hurley was chosen as the seventh Executive Director in February 2017.
+Keith Hurley from February 2017 to August 2021.

 The YRCAA is delegated to enforce certain Federal Regulations, the Washington Clean Air Act, State Regulations and YRCAA Regulations, within the boundaries of Yakima County.
 This applies to all areas of Yakima County except for Yakama Indian Reservation lands, which are overseen by the Environmental Protection Agency, and fall under the Federal Air Rules for Reservations (FARR) regulations.